10 WHL Things, Volume VII

 Watch Every NHL Game Today!

-10 – America’s Best – The Everett Silvertips completed its very successful east division swing with five wins and one defeat, outscoring their opponents 25-15.
+10 – America’s Best – The Everett Silvertips completed their very successful east division swing with five wins and one defeat, outscoring their opponents 25-15.
 The ‘Tips, now 7-2, can relax for a couple of days this week before heading to Portland for a Saturday evening match.
 Meanwhile, the Spokane Chiefs, also 7-2 through nine games, play three times in eastern conference locales this week to wrap up its east division road trip.
 Spokane and Everett will meet six times this season, but their first clash is still over a month away.
 One wonders how the race for top spot in the U.S. Division will look when the Chiefs visit the Silvertips at Angel of the Winds Arena on November 22?
 Let’s put an “X” on our calendars!

 RANDOMS – The easy guess for high attendance numbers in the WHL are the cities with an NHL stadium, like Edmonton and Calgary.
 Come the Christmas season, Teddy Bear Toss games will fill these arenas!
 But so far this season, the only city in western Canada other than Saskatoon to attract a crowd over 5,000 spectators is Victoria, where the Royals opening night victory over the Tri City Americans drew 5,001 spectators to the Save-On-Foods Memorial Arena…A nifty accomplishment Monday in Calgary for Hitmen goalie Eric Tu.
 The 16-year-old from Surrey, B.C. stopped all 31 shots he faced as Calgary knocked off the Prince George Cougars, 5-0.
 It was Tu’s first career shutout in his second WHL start…A few great books I’ve been able to listen to of late.
 Such is life on the road these days, for many reasons.
 I really enjoyed the candor from these hockey personalities.
 Give ‘em a look, or a listen, if you dare.
 “Down and Back” by Justin Bourne; “The Grim Reaper” by Stu Grimson; “Burke’s Law” by Brian Burke; “Offside” by Sean Avery…Next up, it’s “When the Lights Went Out” by Gare Joyce, which chronicles the famous punch up in Piestany at the 1987 World Junior Championship.